dloading3/Mern_project/README.md

   <h3 align="center">Blog Application</h3>

   <p align="center">
-    A full stack Blog application created using MERN stack in which everyone can read, write and edit Blogs!
+    A full stack Blog application created using MERN stack in which everyone can read, write and edit Blogs!.
+Find the code in master branch
     <br />
     <br />
   </p>